Midtown Milpitas

 Here’s what locals will tell you

 Lacks a distinctive walkable downtown or neighborhood charm.
 Some areas near the 880/680 interchange can have traffic noise.
-The Milpitas odor issue (from the Newby Island landfill/water treatment) has historically affected parts of the city — it has improved significantly but occasionally flares up.
+The Milpitas odor issue (from the Newby Island landfill/water treatment) has historically affected parts of the city.
+It has improved significantly but occasionally flares up.
 Less prestigious than neighboring Sunnyvale or Cupertino in perception.
 Great Mall area can feel commercial and congested.

 Honesty is part of the match